iluvcapra/ptulsconv/docs/source/tagging.rst

 Tagging
 =======

+Tags are used to add additional data to a clip in an organized way.
+The tagging system in `ptulsconv` allows is flexible and can be used to add any kind of extra data to a clip.

 Fields in Clip Names
 --------------------

-Track names, track comments, and clip names can also contain meta-tags, or "fields," to add additional columns to the CSV output.
+Track names, track comments, and clip names can also contain meta-tags, or "fields," to add additional columns to the output.
 Thus, if a clip has the
 name:

 `Fireworks explosion {note=Replace for final} $V=1 [FX] [DESIGN]`